 For edges of patios or as a way to mark off spaces or paths, consider planting your green screen in planters.
 You can use individual containers or a long planter, rustic trough or galvanized bin or tub.
 Check out some inspiration here and here.

 If all this is a bit confusing and you’re not sure what you’re looking for, snap some photos of your area from different vantage points and bring them in to talk with someone at the garden center.
 They can help you make choices that are right for you.

-For even more one-on-one time to plan with a designer, schedule a Snapshot Consult here at the garden center.
-You’ll have time to talk about your goals, review your photos, get custom recommendations for your space, a designer to walk with you and show you plants that will fit your goals and preferences and a gift card to get you started.
+For even more one-on-one time to plan with a designer, schedule a DIY Snapshot or Do It For Me (DIFM) Session here at the garden center or virtually.
+You’ll have time to talk about your goals, review your photos, get custom recommendations for your space, a designer to show you plants that will fit your goals and preferences and a gift card to get you started.